BlockSavvy/jetstream/cleanup-report.md

 - Continue identifying and consolidating any other duplicated code
 - Review and clean up unused dependencies in package.json
 - Standardize naming conventions across the codebase
 - Run linting and fix any style issues
+- Create comprehensive documentation for both the main application and JetShare feature